 Directive: Propane regulator installation

-Clause 5.1.2 of the CSA B149.1 requires that propane gas systems shall be installed to prevent liquefaction of propane.
+Clause 5.1 of CSA B149.1 requires that propane gas systems shall be installed to prevent liquefaction of propane.

 Liquefaction of propane can create a hazard.
 First-stage and integral two-stage propane vapour regulators that are not installed directly on a propane container can be subjected to liquid propane due to no-flow conditions and/or changes in ambient temperatures if they are installed below the liquid level of the supply container.
 Vapour service regulators are not designed to regulate propane liquid, and may be damaged by it, or may pass liquid leading to hazardous conditions downstream.